 Each table has different woodcut designs photographed and processed onto its top.
 Large sails in a parchment colour, hanging from the ceiling, are placed to lead through to other parts of the bar.
 Students have also hand textured the back walls and the front wall in the dining area.
 Even the doors have copper push plates with a striking copper etched design made by the students.

-Whitireia Community Polytechnic has had a 78 percent growth in the number of tertiary places funded by the Ministry of Education during the past four years.
-Commenting in the polytechnic's annual report, chief executive Turoa Royal said the number of tertiary places generally funded by the ministry between 1991 and 1995 had only risen by 22.6 percent.
+Whitireia Community Polytechnic has had a 78 per cent growth in the number of tertiary places funded by the Ministry of Education during the past four years.
+Commenting on the polytechnic's annual report, chief executive Turoa Royal said the number of tertiary places generally funded by the ministry between 1991 and 1995 had only risen by 22.6 per cent.
 There were a number of reasons for the huge growth of Whitireia.
 Polytechnics which achieved their student target each year were more often given increased funding the following year.
 Every year Whitireia has exceeded the targets negotiated with the Ministry of Education.